zio/zio-http/docs/website/docs/v1.x/dsl/http/index.md

 ### Http.text ()

-Creates an `HTTP` app that always responds with the same plain text.
+Creates an HTTP application that always responds with the same plain text.

 ```scala
   val app = Http.text("Text Response")
 ```

-Apart from these, you can also create an `HTTP` application from total and partial functions.
-These are some constructors to create `HTTP` applications from total as well as partial functions.
+Apart from these, you can also create an HTTP application from total and partial functions.
+These are some constructors to create HTTP applications from total as well as partial functions.

 ### Http.collect ()